eclipse-iofog/iofog.org/content/docs/2.0.0/platform-deployment/kubernetes-iofogctl.md

-# Setup Your Control Plane
+# Kubernetes - Deploy Control Plane Using iofogctl

 Every Edge Compute Network ('ECN') starts with a Control Plane that allows you to manage your ECN's resources.